nervosnetwork/ckb/rpc/README.md

 This is used as return value of `get_cells_by_lock_hash` RPC.

-It contains both OutPoint data used for referencing a cell, as well as cell's own data such as lock and capacity
+It contains both OutPoint data used for referencing a cell, as well as the cell's properties such as lock and capacity.

 #### Examples